ItriWeb/NavbarJS/README.md

 # NavbarJS
 A navbar using Vanilla js
-This is a simple Navbar using ony vanilla JS
+This is a simple Navbar using only vanilla JS